wix/stylable/packages/experimental-loader/README.md

 # Experimental Stylable Webpack Loader

 This loader is designed to work with the webpack `mini-css-extract-plugin`.
 This setup actually uses two loaders internally.

-One for the transformation and the other for the stylable runtime.
+`stylable-transform-loader` - responsible for the stylable transform and generate `css-loader` compatible output that the `mini-css-extract-plugin` can also digest.

+`stylable-runtime-loader` - because stylable has richer module api then css modules and `css-loader` loader flow dose not support it. we are using this loader to warp the raw stylable locals data with the runtime stylesheet.

 Minimal webpack configuration with the loaders: